ryanjbrant/mustache-search/README.md

-# Image Grid Effects
+# Search Function with Image Effects

-Some inspiration for effects on image grids.
-The ideas include animations on the opening grid item, the disappearance of the grid and the resulting view.
+I am working with mustache and attempting to utilize the image grid effects found on coderops to animate my search item into view.

 [Article on Codrops](http://tympanus.net/codrops/?p=25256)